-- Amortised cost: - Fair value through profit and loss (FVPL); and - Fair value through other comprehensive income (FVOCI).
+- Amortised cost: - Fair value through profit and loss (FVPL)

 The authority's business model is to hold investments to collect contractual cash flows.
 Financial assets are therefore classified as amortised cost, except for those whose contractual payments are not solely payment of principal and interest.